fleetdm/fleet/docs/Deploying/Server-Installation.md

 fleet-database-mysql:3306
 ```

 We will use this address when we configure the Kubernetes deployment and database migration job, but if you're not using a Helm-installed MySQL in your deployment, you'll have to change this in your Kubernetes config files.
+For the Fleet Helm Chart, this will be used in the `values.yaml`.

 ##### Database migrations

+Note: this step is not neccessary when using the Fleet Helm Chart as it handles migrations automatically.

 The last step is to run the Fleet database migrations on your new MySQL server.
 To do this, run the following:

 ```
 kubectl create -f ./docs/Using-Fleet/configuration-files/kubernetes/fleet-migrations.yml